 Setting Language Layout

-This can also be done from the ‘Languages’ section in SwiftKey Settings.
-Once you have downloaded a language pack, simply tap the box underneath to see a list of available layouts and choose the one you want.
+Once you download a language pack, tap the box underneath to see a list of available layouts and pick the one you want.
+Alternatively tap the 'Keyboard' icon found on your Toolbar.

 3 - Personalizing and backing up your words